himanshumalik-spektra/Accelerate-Agentic-AI-for-Frontier/Spectra-cloudslice/Labguides/Usecase 02/Usecase02.md

     ![](./media/image33.png)

+1. Copy the displayed authentication code and complete the sign-in process in your browser to authenticate your environment by clicking on the link.

     ![](./media/image34.png)

     ![](./media/image30.png)

     ![](./media/image31(a).png)

-1. Type 1 for **Select a subscription or Tenant**.
+1. Navigate back and type 1 for **Select a subscription or Tenant** and click on Enter.

     ![](./media/image35.png)

-1. Run azd up - This will provision Azure resources
+1. Run the following command to provision Azure resources.

     ```
     azd up